CasperDev/vz-dis-dos/doc/source/Chapter3/fileman.rst

 	diskette for the program.

-	``?DISK I/O ERROR`` An error occurred while writing or reading the floppy disk..
+	``?DISK I/O ERROR`` An error occurred while writing or reading the floppy disk.

 The writing process can be aborted at any time by pressing the :kbd:`BREAK` key.
 However, depending on when the key is pressed, the entry in the table of contents is not always deleted (error in DOS).

-In order to ensure problem-free diskette management, you should therefore check the table of contents with DIR in such a case and, if necessary, delete the file manually with ERA.
+In order to ensure problem-free diskette management, you should therefore check the table of contents with :guilabel:`DIR` in such a case and, if necessary, delete the file manually with :guilabel:`ERA`.

+.. _cmdLOAD:

 LOAD - Loading a BASIC program from diskette
 --------------------------------------------